Top seed Barty through to third round

-US Open 2021: Ashleigh Barty & Iga Swiatek through to third round
+US Open 2021: Ashleigh Barty, Petra Kvitova & Iga Swiatek through to third round

 Last updated on .From the section Tennis